1 / 6

 Czech Student Philharmonic

-(Czech Philharmonic players, members of the Orchestral Academy of the Czech Philharmonic, and students from music schools)
+(Czech Philharmonic players, members of the Czech Philharmonic Orchestral Academy, and music school students)

 Group bookings for schools and preschools at firstname.lastname@example.org from 1st June.